 - 1. Setbacks for Developed Blocks. - a.
 Front Yards.
 Where 50 percent or more of the lots on the same blockface have been improved with buildings, the front setback for new structures shall not be greater than 110 percent of the average of the actual front setbacks of all improved lots on such blockface, nor shall it be less than 90 percent of the average of the actual front setbacks of all improved lots on such blockface. - b.
 Garage Encroachments into Rear and Side Setbacks.
 Where 50 percent of the residential properties on a block have detached garages which encroach into the minimum side and/or rear setbacks, new detached garages shall be permitted to encroach into the minimum side and/or rear setback in a similar manner.
-In such instances the minimum side and rear setback for a detached garage shall each be equal to the average of the equivalent setbacks of the detached garages on the block, unless the average is less than two feet in which case the setback shall be 0 feet. - c.
+In such instances the minimum side and rear setback for a detached garage shall each be equal to the average of the equivalent setbacks of the detached garages on the block, unless the average is less than two feet in which case the setback shall be zeroo feet. - c.
 Garage Setbacks for Developed Blocks.
 Where 50 percent or more of the lots on the same blockface feature detached garages, new garages shall be set back no less than 10 feet behind the primary façade. - 2.
 Side Setbacks for Attached Dwellings.
 Required side setbacks shall apply only to the ends of rows of attached dwellings, and shall not be required between attached dwellings. - 3.
 Interior Side Yards Adjacent to Garages.
-If side setbacks are not of an equal width, then the larger side setback shall be adjacent to the garage. - B. Enhanced Streetscape.
-When an Enhanced Streetscape is provided, the minimum lot size and minimum front setback shall be reduced as shown on Tables 15-903-1 and 15-903-2.
-Enhanced Streetscape shall mean that no fewer than five of the following qualities are present on the site or the adjacent public street: - 1.
-A landscaped parkway strip of no less than four feet in width; or - 2.
-An elevated first floor which is at no less than three feet above the grade of the adjacent sidewalk or curb; or - 3.
-A front porch with a depth of no less than five feet and a width equal to no less than 20 percent of the building frontage; or - 4.
-A street-facing balcony with a depth of no less than five feet and a width equal to no less than 30 percent of the building frontage; or - 5.
-A bay window with a depth of no less than two feet; or - 6.
-An alley-loaded garage; or
+If side setbacks are not of an equal width, then the larger side setback shall be adjacent to the garage. - 4.
+Water-Efficient Landscaping Incentive.
+The minimum front setback may be reduced by up to three feet if the front yard complies with the following: - a.
+The installed landscaping complies with the State Model Water Efficient